Table of Contents

 Did you know that more than 5 million teeth are pulled out a year; many of these are during sports activities?
 It was reported that 13 – 39% of dental injuries are sports-related, costing people hundreds of dollars per visit!
-This article discusses the importance of wearing a mouthguard, finding the best BJJ mouthguard, and how to keep your guard in the best shape possible!
+This article discusses the importance of wearing a mouth guard, finding the best mouth guards for Brazilian Jiu-Jitsu, and how to keep your guard in the best shape possible!

 BJJ Mouthguard: Why You Need to Protect Your Mouth

 Taking on any martial art let alone Brazilian Jiu-jitsu is a great way to push yourself physically.
-As the sport explodes in popularity and people become more hooked to training, it is important to find ways to stay away from injuries.
+As combat sports explode in popularity and people become more hooked on training, it is important to find ways to stay away from injuries.

-The American Dental Association estimates that mouthguards prevent more than 200,000 oral injuries a year.
+The American Dental Association estimates that mouth guards prevent more than 200,000 oral injuries a year.
 When training in grappling-based martial arts like Jiu-jitsu you run the risk of severely damaging your teeth in the process.
-Dentist visits are not only costly but most the time very painful.
+Dental work is not only costly but most of the time very painful.
+Wearing protective gear in the form of a mouth guard on a regular basis is the best way to avoid serious injury during intense training sessions or tough competitions.

-Personally, we know that wearing a mouthguard can be a pain.
+We know that wearing a mouth guard, whether it be in Football, Mixed Martial Arts, or Jiu-JItsu, can be a pain.

 Most guards you get these days are made of cheap material, hard to breathe in, get unsanitary very quickly, and are just very uncomfortable to wear even when molded to your mouth.

-This is where our friends from Impact Mouthguards came in clutch with an awesome product.
-Impact Mouthguards checked off all the boxes we needed when it came ot having the right guard in our mouth.
-The custom Grappler’s Graveyard mouthguard was a bit more expensive but has been worth every penny so far.
+This is where our friends from Impact Mouth Guards came in clutch with an awesome product.
+Impact Mouth guards checked off all the boxes we needed when it came to having the right guard in our mouth.
+The custom Grappler’s Graveyard mouth guard was a bit more expensive but has been worth every penny so far.

-It looks great, fits perfectly in our mouth, and is not uncomfortable to train in.
+It looks great, fits perfectly in our mouths, and is not uncomfortable to train in.

 How Mouthguards Protect Your Mouth

-Sports injuries contribute to one-third of all injuries to the mouth and face according to a paper in Sports Medicine.
-Wearing a mouthguard is proven to reduce the risk of having these types of injuries that end up costing you hundreds to thousands of dollars.
+Sports injuries contribute to one-third of all injuries to the oral cavity and face according to a paper in Sports Medicine.
+Wearing a mouth guard is proven to reduce the risk of having these types of injuries that end up costing you hundreds to thousands of dollars.

-Mouthguards are some of the least expensive items to get when training in a sport.
-Impact mouthguards have a number of options that range from $20 to as high as $100.
-The more you invest in this essential item the more likely you are to not have an injury of this nature.
+A BJJ mouthguard is one of the least expensive items to get when training in a contact sport.
+Impact mouth guards have a number of options that range from $20 to as high as $100.
+The more you invest in this essential item the less likely you are to suffer from broken or fractured teeth.

-Remember, a good mouthguard has all three of these components:
+Remember, a good mouth guard has all three of the following characteristics:

 - Comfortable to wear when molded